 Goodwill is tested for impairment annually and at other times when such indicators exist.
 This requires an estimation of the value-in-use of the cash generating units to which goodwill is allocated.
-When value-in-use calculations are undertaken, the Group uses its judgement to decide the discount rates to be applied in the recoverable amount calculation and assumptions supporting the underlying cash flows projections, including forecast growth rates, near-term impact of COVID-19 endemic, inflation rates and gross profit margins.

-The economic uncertainties from COVID-19 endemic may result in higher level of estimation uncertainty to the inputs and assumptions used in the value-in-use calculation.
-Cash flows that are projected based on those inputs or assumptions may have a significant effect on the Group's financial position and results if the actual cash flows are less than the expected.
+When value-in-use calculations are undertaken, the Group uses its judgement to decide the discount rates to be applied in the recoverable amount calculation and assumptions supporting the underlying cash flows projections, including forecast growth rates, inflation rates and gross profit margins.
+Cash flows that are projected based on those inputs or assumptions may have a significant effect on the Group's financial position and results if the actual cash flows are less than expected.